I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 renderer/rendering_method.mobile="gl_compatibility"

-After completing the implementation, I started the game by pressing the F5 key in the Godot editor.
+After completing the implementation, I started the game in the Godot editor by pressing the F5 key.

-- The CPU moves forward each time it hits the ball
+- CPU advances every time it hits the ball

-- The ball gets stuck on the wall and doesn't come off
+- Ball gets stuck against the wall and doesn't move away

-- The game doesn't end when you lose
+- Game doesn't end even when you lose

-After repeated dialogue with the LLM and making several code revisions, these issues were resolved.
+After iterative dialogue with the LLM and several code revisions, I resolved the above issues.

 Corrected Code